BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 There are several key features of test-driven development that are important for beginners to understand:

 1. The idea that tests are written before the code itself is written.
 This ensures that the code is written to satisfy the requirements of the tests, rather than the other way around.
 2. The use of automated testing tools to run the tests and check the results.
-This allows for efficient and repeatable testing, and ensures that the tests are always run in the same way.
+This allows for efficient and repeatable testing, and ensures that the tests always run in the same way.
 3. The practice of writing tests for each piece of functionality that is added to the code.
 This helps to ensure that the code is written in a modular and testable way, and allows for efficient debugging if something goes wrong.
 4. The concept of test-driven development as a feedback loop.
 The tests are used to check the code and provide feedback on its behavior, which can then be used to improve the code and make it more reliable.